 Directions

-- Sift together the flour, salt, sugar, baking powder, dried fruits and spices into a large bowl.
+- Preheat oven to 350°F.- Sift together the flour, salt, sugar, baking powder, dried fruits and spices into a large bowl.

 NOTE: If you use honey or agave nectar as substitutes for sugar, be aware that they add more moisture to your dough, so your biscotti will take longer to dehydrate.
 Another good substitute to use would be evaporated cane sugar.
 I didn't have that on hand at the time so I used honey and agave.